Status and Claim Typing

 A program that claims to address the Riemann Hypothesis and the Hard Problem of Consciousness must be maximally transparent about what “address” means in each case.
 The typing system ensures:

-- A resolved result (R) means something different from a partial result (P)
+- An internally addressed result (R) means something different from a partial result (P)

 - A contradicted result (C) is surfaced honestly, not hidden